E-ISSN 2536-9520 | ISSN 1110-2047

 Using Competitive ELISA for Accurate Diagnosis of Brucellosis in Humans in Alexandria Province with Emphasis on the Disease Epidemiology

-Mohamed, A. Nossair and Yasser N. Haggag.
+Mohamed, A. Nossair And Yasser N. Haggag.

 Abstract